 Professor Ramirez removed the slide containing a sample of DE-23 and placed it in the sink by his desk.
 He had found the information he was looking for.
 He knew exactly what he needed to make his compound complete.
 He walked to a cupboard near the back of the lab wear he kept his samples of elements and other compounds and mixtures.
 He knew exactly where to find what he was looking for, and he took the small bottle from the top shelf.

 He used an eyedropper to take a small amount from the bottle he held, and hovered the eyedropper over one of the test tubes.
-He then let a drop escape and land in the test tube, and without observing its effects, then repeated for each of the three remaining.
+He then let a drop escape and land in the test tube.
+However, before observing the effects, he began to pack away his ingredients.

-Not long after he had placed the cap back on the last ingredient, the test tubes began to release a gas, a similar green colour to the liquid substance.
+Not long after he had placed the cap back on the last ingredient, the test tube began to release a gas, a similar green colour to the liquid substance.
+The gas was coming from the liquid and slowly leaving the test tube.
 Ramirez did not notice this until he returned from placing the container back where he’d found it.
-Curious, he leaned over the test tubes, inspecting them.
+Curious, he leaned over the test tubes, inspecting the altered compound.
 He took a breath, but realized his mistake too late.
 He coughed from inhaling some of the strange gas emitting from the compound.
 It burned his throat.
-He ran to the cupboard where he kept the rubber stoppers and placed one on each of the test tubes, stopping anything from escaping.
+He ran to the cupboard where he kept the rubber stoppers and placed one on the test tube, stopping anything from escaping.

 After coughing for a number of seconds, Ramirez took a deep breath, and then sat down, exhausted.
 He heard some noise coming from outside in the hall and looked up in time to see Reid walk into the room with a bandage around his hand.
 He stood in the doorway.